 Margins have decreased, doors have closed, distance enforced.
 Then how else can we survive other than by embracing APIs?

-In the same way, restaurants turned to the likes of Talabat, Deliveroo, or uber eats, banks will also need platforms which will ensure people get what they want when they want it in the comfort of their palms.
+In the same way, restaurants turned to the likes of Talabat, Deliveroo, or uber eats, banks will also need platforms that will ensure people get what they want when they want it in the comfort of their palms.
 They remain the Chefs, the Waiters, and the Owners of the kitchen, but it will no longer be their cars or drivers that deliver the orders.

 A new wave – a personalized wave of fintech partnerships built on personalized data coming to MENA very soon.